marijn-qbaylogic/clash-shockwaves-testing/docs/howto/WAVEFORM.md

   instance Waveform (WaveformForX a) where
     typeName = typeNameP (Proxy @a)
   ```
-- `styles` and `styles'` are for adding constructor styles, and will likely go
+- `styles` is for adding constructor styles, and will likely go
-  unused in a custom instance. `styles` is meant to be overwritten, while `styles'`
+  unused in a fully custom instance.
-  fills in any missing values and is meant to be left untouched.
 For a guide on
   using styles, look [here](STYLES.md).